Hyundai i10 review - tech-filled and practical small car

 Verdict - Is the Hyundai i10 a good car?

 The Hyundai i10 is one of our favourite cars in the shrinking city car class.
 Easy to drive and park, the i10 also manages to feel at home on longer drives and on the motorway.
 It’s more practical than before, and the interior is loaded with tech including a large touchscreen that’s absent from the Volkswagen up!.
 There’s no electrification, but the i10 proves that a small, light car with a petrol engine is still amongst the cheapest cars to run.
+Pick the N Line version and it’s surprisingly good fun on a back road too.

 Hyundai i10 models, specs and alternatives